rfo909/CFT/FP.md

 afford neither complex abstractions, nor costly memory management schemes.

-CFT, as all non-FP programming languages, depends on what pure FP calls "side effects", to produce results.
+CFT, as with all non-FP programming languages, to some degree depends on what pure FP calls "side effects", to produce results.

 The design of CFT still tries to minimize the *undesired* side effects, by